-Nursing Associate students (apprentices) will be required to travel to and from work-based learning settings at their own expense.
-Nursing associate students (apprentices) primary placement will be their place of work (placement 1).
-Each year they will complete one preplanned eleven-week placement (placement 2) in an external practice placement, to facilitate achievement of the course learning outcomes and the KSB's of the apprenticeship standard.
+Nursing Associate apprentices will be required to travel to and from work-based learning settings at their own expense.
+Nursing associate apprentices primary placement will be their place of work (placement 1).
+Each year they will complete one pre- planned eleven-week placement (placement 2) in an external practice placement, to facilitate achievement of the course learning outcomes and the KSB's of the apprenticeship standard.

-Please note: To be eligible to undertake the end point assessment, nursing associate students (apprentices) must evidence GCSE Grade 4/Level 2 equivalent in Maths and English.
+Please note: To be eligible to undertake the end point assessment, Nursing Associate apprentices must evidence GCSE Grade 4/Level 2 equivalent in Maths and English.

-Disclosure and Barring Service (DBS) and Occupational Health requirements Nursing associate students (apprentices) will be required to complete a Declaration of Offences form at the recruitment event.
+Disclosure and Barring Service (DBS) and Occupational Health requirements Nursing associate apprentices will be required to complete a Declaration of Offences form at the recruitment event.
 Apprentices will be required to demonstrate good health and character sufficient to ensure safe and effective practice.
 This includes confirmation of a satisfactory enhanced DBS and occupational health clearance from the apprentices employing organisation.
 These will be verified by the University.